 Are treatments available?

-Currently, there are no FDA-approved treatments that can stop or reverse the symptoms of Batten disease, with one exception: Brineura®, an enzyme replacement therapy that helps treat CLN2 disease, or late infantile Batten disease.
+Currently, there are no FDA-approved treatments that can stop or reverse the symptoms of Batten disease, with one exception: Brineura®, an enzyme replacement therapy that helps treat CLN2 disease.

 Until treatments become widely available, seizures can be reduced or controlled with medications, and other medical problems associated with Batten disease can be treated as they occur.
 Physical and occupational therapy may help patients as the disease progresses.